AdityaVijay1/CMSLearningJournal/assignment-1-learning-journal.md

 I spent approximately 22 hours this week on Content Management System Assignment 1

 # Content Insights
-This week I learnt a lot of things related to Joomla, WordPress, Segmentation-Targetting-Positioning (STP) and the Four Ps (Product,Price,Place,Promotion) from the class lecture, practical work and online research.
+This week I learnt a lot of things related to Joomla, WordPress, Segmentation-Targeting-Positioning (STP) and the Four Ps (Product,Price,Place,Promotion) from the class lecture, practical work and online research.
 I created two different websites with different targeted goals based on the demographic of the business and created a website to specifically target a younger audience by providing a product line to their liking and a place for them to study, talk and meet with friends and the second website specifically targeting only adults, by providing them with a combination of coffee and smoking that has a huge customer base but not a lot of places that offer them.
 For this assignment, I had done plenty of research that has allowed me to learn a wide variety features and knowledge about Joomla and WordPress.

 For the Joomla Website, I had to learn a lot about the customization it offered and how I can use them to design and match my goal for the website to have an appropriate layout and designs.
 I had installed extensions that required me to learn a lot about as they each consisted of their own unique features.